Robpol86/robpol86.com/docs/posts/2025/2025-07-14-truenas-scale-beelink-slots-tool.md

 ## Requirements

-This script is designed for TrueNAS SCALE running on the [Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150).
+This script is designed for TrueNAS SCALE running on the [Beelink ME Mini](https://www.bee-link.com/products/beelink-me-mini-n150).
 The NAS I have has the Intel N150 CPU, but I've read on Reddit that the newer ones ship with the N200 CPU.
 If you have one of those, please let me know in the comments whether the script works for you or not.